PhirePhly/aprs-time-srvr/README.md

 This daemon implements a new proposed protocol called the APRS Time Protocol.
 This service is a very low quality time source of last resort, should local traditional time sources such as NTP or GPS not be available or needed.
-The APRS Time Protocol boils down to sending an APRS message to an APRS Time Server, which immediately replies with the current time.
+The APRS Time Protocol consists of sending an APRS message to an APRS Time Server, which immediately replies with the current time.
-The canonical server for the APRS Time Protocol will respond to the alias "TIME"
+The reference implementation of the APRS Time Protocol will respond to the alias "TIME".

-Use of this service depends on an APRS station being able to send and receive APRS messages, and a near-by bidirectional RF-gate to gate the station's query to the Internet and gate the response back to the local RF LAN.
+Use of this service depends on an APRS station being able to send and receive APRS messages, and a near-by bidirectional RF-gate to I-gate the station's query and RF-gate the server's response.
-Using APRS as the transport and the packet exchange depending on both being gatewayed to and from the APRS-IS means that the received time fix will be of VERY low quality.
+Using APRS as the transport and the packet exchange depending on being gatewayed both to and from the APRS-IS means that the received time fix will be of VERY low quality.

-This service should be thought of as a very low quality version of something like SNTP, where devices query a remote server once at initialization or at long intervals to set their own internal Real-Time Clocks (RTCs).
+This service should be thought of as a very low quality variant of something like SNTP, where devices query a remote server once at initialization or at long intervals to set their own internal Real-Time Clocks (RTCs).
 Many RF-gates deliberately introduce several seconds of latency and jitter